algorithmiaio/dev-center/_pages/integrations/amazon-sqs.md

 Click the **Create stack** button.

-On the following page, select **Upload a template file**, then click **Choose file**.
-Navigate to the Event Listener template file provided by Algorithmia and select it.
+On the following page, select **Upload a template file** and then click **Choose file**.
+Navigate to the template file provided by Algorithmia (see step 1) and select it.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_1.png">

 Click **Next**.

 On the following page, enter the **Stack name**.
-This should be a unique name that identifies the package of Amazon resources used for your event listener.
+This should be a unique name that identifies the package of Amazon resources used for this configuration.

 Enter the **AlgorithmiaAccountNumber**.
 This is Algorithmia’s AWS account number, provided to you by Algorithmia.

 Enter the **QueueName**.
-This should be a unique name that identifies the Amazon SQS queue that will be the source of payloads for the algorithm to run.
+This should be a unique name that identifies the SQS queue that'll be the source of payloads for the algorithm to run.

 Enter the **QueueDLQName**.
-This should be a unique name that identifies the Amazon SQS queue that will be a holding queue for payloads that were not accepted by the algorithmia algorithm for *any* reason (invalid message format, Algorithmia platform downtime, etc)
+This should be a unique name that identifies the Amazon SQS queue that'll be a holding queue for payloads that weren't accepted by the Algorithmia algorithm for _any_ reason (invalid message format, Algorithmia platform downtime, etc.).

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_2.png">

 Click **Next**.

 The next page allows you to **Configure stack options**.
-If you need to use a specific IAM role which has the permissions specified in section 1), enter that role in the **Permissions** section, otherwise, leave it blank.
+If you need to use a specific IAM role that has the permissions specified in step 2, enter that role in the **Permissions** section.
+Otherwise, leave it blank.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/image_3.png">